Roxy Hunter: Plot

 Finding Seth and his gang, Roxy tells them about this, and they go and investigate.
 Roxy and Seth find several wooden crates in Vlad's barn.
 In one of them is a horrifying painting.
-Vlad hears their screaming, and the club shoots him with garlic and holy water-loaded water guns, they realized that Vlad is not affected and they run off, but Vlad manages to catch Roxy.
+Vlad hears their screaming, and when the club shoots him with garlic and holy water-loaded water guns, they realize that Vlad is not affected and they run off, but Vlad manages to catch Roxy.
 When he calls Susan over, Roxy blurts out "He's a vampire!".
 Vlad then explains that he is a painter and the "blood" on his hands is merely red paint.
 Roxy apologizes, but still gets grounded.
 However, she receives a letter from Stefan saying to meet him at the gazebo.
 Once there, Roxy learns that Stefan's parents are very poor, and his father (Martin Roach), an artist, hoped that Vlad, who is really a family friend, could sell his paintings (the ones that Roxy found in the crates the previous day) in America, but it turns out that Vlad has signed his name on the paintings to sell them for his own benefit.

 Meanwhile, Max meets up with his old friend Jill (Tara Shelley) to egg the sheriff's house, but the eggs were actually hard-boiled and break right through the window.
 While everyone else runs off, Max stays, knowing he deserves to be punished.
 The sheriff tells him about a high school prank gone wrong, resulting in the entire school burning down.
 His father tried to send him to a military academy, but he ran away to go on an amateur music tour.
 When he got back, he wanted to tell his father that he had learned that he was acting in his son's best interest, but his father had died.
 He ends the story by letting Max off the hook after telling him that, though his parents have let him down, it does not mean that they do not love him.

 Susan gives Roxy a spark of idea on how to stop Vlad and make him confess: scaring the confession out of him.
 They set up a haunted house, with various scares along the way, until it ends in Vlad running into the forest.
 Roxy says that she is a vampire, and that she will turn him into a living dead.
-Terrified, he confesses to his crimes, and the sheriff, who was spying on Roxy's plan takes him to jail for.
+Terrified, he confesses to his crimes, and the sheriff, who was spying on Roxy's plan takes him to jail for art fraud.